NicLandajo/Z-Opticals/README.md

-Z-Opticals 1.1 now available with new features and fixes to produce even better results.
-You can see the changelog video here: https://www.youtube.com/watch?v=mLQd0F6yKTY
+Z-Opticals v1.2

-Z-Opticals is a node that will allow you to create three-dimensional chromatic aberration and bokeh in Nuke similar like in real optics
+This gizmo will allow you to create three-dimensional chromatic aberration and bokeh in Nuke, similar to real optics.

-Currently supported by all Nuke 15 sub-versions and Nuke 14.0v2.
+(Nuke 15 sub-versions and Nuke 14.0v2.)

-Tutorials to get you started in Z-Opticals V1 https://www.youtube.com/watch?v=vxA-AjtWS60&list=PLPqEIUVfnnz6EsFKMyTAJES70OiOkK2fE
+Tutorials to get you started in Z-Opticals https://www.youtube.com/watch?v=vxA-AjtWS60&list=PLPqEIUVfnnz6EsFKMyTAJES70OiOkK2fE